 History at Alverton is taught as a discipline in its own right, but it is also embedded into our cross-curricular topic-based learning as we believe that the strong links between the history curriculum and other areas of learning help to deepen and enrich historical understanding.
-The rich history of our local area is also fully utilised, with opportunities to use primary sources and learn outside the classroom at local sites embedded in our practice.
+The history of our local area is also fully utilised, with opportunities to use primary sources and learn outside the classroom at local sites embedded in our practice.
 Working together, teachers identify the key knowledge, concepts, skills and historical sources required to ensure progression across topics and through each phase in the school.
 This information is communicated in timelines and 'knowledge organisers' produced for each unit.

 The school is a member of the History Association and also subscribes to Keystage History.
-Schemes of work, resources and CPD opportunities are delivered and promoted by the subject leader to ensure highquality, knowledge-rich, history provision throughout the school.
+Schemes of work, resources and CPD opportunities are delivered and promoted by the subject leader to ensure high-quality, knowledge-rich, history provision throughout the school.
+Our curriculum is fully inclusive and we ensure all children have the same entitlement to a broad curriculum by making adaptations to teaching and learning where needed.